Uberi/moz-crash-rate-aggregates/README.md

     * The job, `crash-aggregates`, runs the `run_fill_database.ipynb` Jupyter notebook, which downloads, installs, and runs the crash-rate-aggregates on the cluster.
     * Currently, this job is running under :azhang's account every day at 1am UTC, with the default settings for everything else.
 The job is named `crash-aggregates`.
 * The job uploads the resulting data to S3, under prefixes of the form `crash-aggregates/v1/submission_date=(YYYY-MM-DD SUBMISSION DATE)/` in the `telemetry-test-bucket` bucket.
-    * Each of these prefixes is called a partition.
+    * Each of these prefixes is a partition.
 There is a partition for each submission date.
 * We have [Presto](https://prestodb.io/) set up to query the data on S3 using Presto's SQL query engine.
     * Currently, this instance is available at `ec2-54-218-5-112.us-west-2.compute.amazonaws.com`.
 The [provisioning files for the Presto instance](https://github.com/vitillo/emr-bootstrap-presto) are available as well.
     * At the moment, new partitions must be imported using [parquet2hive](https://github.com/vitillo/parquet2hive).
 There's a temporary cron job set up on the instance to do the importing, which will [eventually be replaced with something better](https://bugzilla.mozilla.org/show_bug.cgi?id=1251648).